maierfelix/poxi/README.md

 </div>

 ### Introduction
 You can either use Poxi as a pixel art editor or as a renderer for your games (see [API](https://github.com/maierfelix/poxi#api)).
-Poxi offers great performance, an infinite grid playground as well as a wide range of fine grained api methods.
+Poxi offers **great** performance, an infinite grid playground as well as a wide range of fine grained api methods.

- - Batch and buffer based tile drawing
+ - Auto batch and buffer based drawing
  - Undo/Redo for all operations
  - Infinite grid in all directions
- - Import images
+ - Import images // *Use drag n' drop in the demo*

 ### Coming soon:
  - Layers
  - Animations
  - Eraser (Delete tiles)
- - Cropper (Crop out or move pixel regions)
+ - Cropper (Crop out and move areas)

 ### API:
   - drawImage (ctx, x, y)